JimHokanson/python_spike2/README.md

 CED provides an official Python package, [sonpy](https://pypi.org/project/sonpy/), but on its own it has limitations:

-- Narrow platform/version coverage — as of 1.9.12 the macOS and Linux wheels are built for CPython 3.14 only
+- Narrow platform/version coverage — as of 1.9.12 (June 2026) the macOS and Linux wheels are built for CPython 3.14 only
-- Poor data retrieval on macOS (returns lists instead of NumPy arrays)
+- Older versions of sonpy may appear to have better coverage but were buggy

 `spike2io` provides a consistent, NumPy-based interface on top of *two* interchangeable backends, so you get the same API whichever one is available: